Understanding the Hive Data Model¶

 - Temporary Tables: QDS Hive allows a third form of tables that is deleted automatically once the user’s session is deleted.

-- Mongo backed Tables (currently AWS only): This allows AWS users to create a Hive table whose underlying data resides in a Mongo database collection.
+- Mongo backed Tables : You can create a Hive table whose underlying data resides in a Mongo database collection.
 When the table is queried, Qubole dynamically fetches the data from the Mongo database.
 See Mongo Backed Tables for more information.

 To go through these examples, use the example dataset derived from the